wenyaoxue/notes/se8.md

 * reference types
   * reference on stack, object on heap, not immutable by default
   * note heap can refer to something else on the heap
-  * String is special - immutable, same object for same value
+  * String is special - immutable, same object for same value WHEN defines as literal `="val"` (new object for each constructor invocation, or for .toLowerCase()...? because created at runtime
 * scope
   * block, unless class-level
   * cannot redefine variable name if they're in scope at any point at the same time